-- a) Public open space (the Green Infrastructure network), including sports and playing pitches (subject to policy HW3), will be protected unless the requirements of paragraph 74 of the Framework are met and the findings of any published and adopted needs assessment are met. - b) Public open space (the Green Infrastructure network), including sports and playing pitches (subject to policy HW3), will be protected unless the landscape, biodiversity and water management requirements of the Local Plan are met and the requirements set out in this policy are met. - c) Development will not be permitted on existing public open space (the Green Infrastructure network) which is considered essential to the setting, character, recreational benefits for residents, or visual amenities of Key Service Centres, Local Service Centres and rural settlements. - d) Development will not be permitted on open space that makes a positive contribution to the historic environment including the character, appearance and setting of conservation areas and listed buildings. - e) Development that results in the loss of public open space (Green Infrastructure) or sports and recreation facilities (including playing fields) will only be permitted if one of the following criteria are met: - The open space has been identified by the Council as being unsuitable for retention because it is poorly located;
+- a) Public open space (the Green Infrastructure network), including sports and playing pitches (subject to policy HW3: Protection and Provision of Indoor and Outdoor Sports Facilities), will be protected unless the requirements of paragraph 74 of the Framework are met and the findings of any published and adopted needs assessment are met. - b) Public open space (the Green Infrastructure network), including sports and playing pitches (subject to policy HW3: Protection and Provision of Indoor and Outdoor Sports Facilities), will be protected unless the landscape, biodiversity and water management requirements of the Local Plan are met and the requirements set out in this policy are met.

-- ii. the proposed development would be ancillary to the use of the site as open space and the benefits to recreation would outweigh any loss of the open area; or - iii.
+- c) Development will not be permitted on existing public open space (the Green Infrastructure network) which is considered essential to the setting, character, recreational benefits for residents, or visual amenities of Key Service Centres, Local Service Centres and rural settlements. - d) Development will not be permitted on open space that makes a positive contribution to the historic environment including the character, appearance and setting of conservation areas and listed buildings. - e) Development that results in the loss of public open space (the Green Infrastructure network) or sports and recreation facilities (including playing fields) will only be permitted if one of the following criteria are met: - i.
+The open space has been identified by the Ccouncil as being unsuitable for retention because it is poorly located; - ii. the proposed development would be ancillary to the use of the site as open space and the benefits to recreation would outweigh any loss of the open area; or - iii.
 Successful mitigation takes place and alternative, enhanced provision is provided in the same locality. - f) Development that results in the loss of land currently used for allotments will only be permitted when: - 1.
 Suitable, alternative provision is made that is at least equivalent in size and quality to that which will be lost; or - 2.
 It can be demonstrated that there is no longer a community need for the allotments. - g) Fylde's Public Rights of Way network, comprising footpaths, byways, cycleways and bridleways will be protected and opportunities to extend the network will be safeguarded from development and supported where this improves access to key Green Infrastructure assets, including areas of Green Belt, the two Areas of Separation, the Coastal Change Management Areas and the Lancaster Canal towpath.